estrategias-adaptativas/transitional-typology/article.md

 system in Portugal and Brazil during the nineteenth century, followed by the turn of the century positivist approach to comprehensive urban and building regulation.
-Still, elements of traditional building types persist well into the twentieth century.
+Still, elements of traditional building types persist well into the twentieth century, only to break down in the second half of that century.

 Customary measurement units play a significant part in the stabilisation of urban and building types.
 The *palmo* (hand) and especially its